Mchy-DP/Mchy/docs/lang.md

         this.say("I'm a flying pig")
     }
 }
-pig.pig_flight_test()
+pigs.pig_flight_test()
 ```

 Note that this is often fairly inefficient and other options should be considered first.

 ## Typing
-There are 3 broad catagories of type in mchy: Inert types, Executable types & Struct Types.
-Struct types are special types used by structures and minimal knowledge is needed about them, as such they will not be discussed here more than to acknowledge their existence.
+There are 3 broad catagories of type in Mchy: Inert types, Executable types & Struct Types.
+Struct types are special types used by structures and minimal additional knowledge is needed about them, as such they will not be discussed here more than to acknowledge their existence.
 ### Inert Types
-Inert types have 5 core subtypes that come under this heading: `float`, `int`, `bool`, `str` & `null`.
+Inert types have 5 core subtypes: `float`, `int`, `bool`, `str` & `null`.
 Inert types have 2 variants: nullable & compile constant.
 These are indicated by adding the suffixes Indicated below.
 | Property          | Suffix        |
 | -------------     | ------------- |
 | Nullable          | `?`           |